Latte Tags

 {/while}

-Or as n:attribute:
+Or as an n:attribute:

 <span n:while="$row = $result->fetch()">